mistu7debnath/mistu7debnath/README.md

 <p align="center">
       🙏 <b>Thank you for taking your time to visit my repository!</b><br/>
-  ⭐ If you like my work and, consider starring my projects.
+  ⭐ If you like my work and repository, consider starring my projects.
 </p>